Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Introduction

 \section{Introduction}

-In this paper we propose an interactive method for probabilistic classification of pixels, which can be used for segmentation of 2D and 3D images.
-Our approach is especially advantageous for detecting patterns, a situation regularly occurring in images of materials and medical samples.
+In this paper, we propose an interactive method for probabilistic classification of pixels, which can be used for segmentation of 2D and 3D images.
+Our approach is especially advantageous for detecting patterns, a situation regularly occurring in microscopy of materials and medical samples.
 Such images often show a collection of objects which are to be separated from the background.
-One example we extensively use in this paper is concerned with detection of fibres in volumetric data of composite materials, see Fig~\ref{fig:fibres}.
-Another example is detection and segmentation of cells in histological images.
+For example consider segmenting individual facets of a bee eye shown in Fig~\ref{fig:eyes}.

-When segmenting images showing a collection of similar objects, an established strategy involves extensive modelling of the objects' appearance, usually leading to a highly specialised method.
+When segmenting images showing a collection of similar objects, an established strategy involves extensive modelling of the appearance of the objects, usually leading to a highly specialised method.
 Another common strategy is to learn the appearance of the objects from a large amount of prelabelled data, often with high computational requirements during the training phase.
 Here we aim for a general method that requires limited computation, as well as modest user-labelling.

 Our method fits into the framework of semi-supervised learning, combining two ingredients: a model for image content created in an unsupervised manner from the image features, and a modest input from the user.
 When a user marks a structure in the image as belonging to a class, our method propagates the marks to similar structures in the rest of the image.
 The output is a layered image which at every pixel position contains the probabilities of belonging to each of the defined classes.
 We call this output \emph{pixelwise probabilities} of belonging to segmentation classes.
 From pixelwise probabilities, the segmentation is readily obtained by selecting the most probable class for each pixel.
 The method is highly flexible and captures the features which are of interest to the user; an example with various image features is shown in Fig.~\ref{fig:bag}.
 Our approach allows easy segmentation of complex structures, that would otherwise require the development of algorithms targeted at specific problems.